One of the finest movies of 2010, Pixar continues the ‘Toy Story’ franchise with brilliant form.

 Toy Story 3, I would guess, is the last installment of a very remarkable trilogy, which in modern cinema, is perhaps only bettered by Peter Jackson’s action-fantasy epic The Lord of the Rings (2001-2003).

-Its success also breaks the ‘curse of the third film’ that has plagued popular series such as Spiderman, The Matrix, Pirates of the Caribbean, and maybe even Shrek.
+Its success also breaks the ‘curse of the third film’ that has plagued popular franchises such as Spiderman, The Matrix, Pirates of the Caribbean, and Shrek.
 Pixar’s eleventh straight box-office hit, Toy Story 3 is the epitome of consistency, not only for the famed animation studio, but for animation cinema as well.

 “So long… partner.”